mudita/mudita-center/quickstart.md

 cp .env.example .env
 ```

-Please keep in mind that we can not give full access to all environments to the Open Source community , so part of the integration may not work, but it should not affect the development process and the work of the application.
+Please keep in mind that we can not give full access to all environments to the Open Source community, so part of the integration may not work, but it should not affect the development process and the work of the application.

 If you are Mudita employee please follow these [instructions](https://appnroll.atlassian.net/l/c/aSD9NC1u).